 How to get from Almaty to Bishkek by bus (Updated 2024)

-If you’re backpacking in Central Asia, chances are you’ll at some point be in Almaty or Bishkek.
-It is a common route to try to get from one to the other.
+If you’re backpacking in Central Asia, chances are you’ll at some point be in either Almaty or Bishkek.
+So how about getting from one to the other?
+Actually, it’s quite simple!

-Many people do that, both the odd backpacker and the regular Central Asian local.
-It’s also relatively easy: there are daily direct buses connecting the two major cities.
+Many people do that, both the odd backpacker and the regular Central Asian folk.
+It’s also relatively easy with the daily direct buses connecting the two major cities.

 Here I’ll tell you how to take the Almaty to Bishkek bus with all the details.
 I’ll also share my experience crossing the Qorday border.